benarbab/ceos-lab/README.md

 - Use a Linux with custom kernel to allow LLDP, LACP (Advanced)
 - Use available Linux version used for iOU, EVE-NG, Container-Lab
+- Download the Kernel included in this Repo - You can find it in the main folder - 📄 [Kernel Installation Instructions](KERNEL_INSTALLATION.md)

 ---